 This post may contain affiliate links.
 See our disclosure policy.

-If you’re looking to make your own Chinese food at home instead of spending money on takeout, then this recipe for Panda Express Chow Mein is perfect for you!
+If you’re looking to make your own Chinese food at home instead of spending money on takeout, then this copycat Panda Express Chow Mein recipe is perfect for you!

 Panda Express Chow Mein is a side dish that you can get at Panda Express.
 It’s made with noodles and vegetables.
 This Chow Mein recipe is a very close replica of the restaurant’s signature side dish.
 Make a healthier version of this Chow Mein at home for a fraction of the price!